 Like other mammalian influenza viruses, canine influenza virus causes an acute respiratory infection in dogs.
 However, unlike human influenza, CIV is not a "seasonal" flu – infections can occur year-round.
 Canine influenza virus infection often resembles the illness associated with canine infectious tracheobronchitis ("kennel cough"), which is caused by one of more bacterial and viral infections (including Bordetella bronchiseptica/parainfluenza virus).

 The majority of infected dogs exhibit the mild form of canine influenza.
 In the mild form, the most common clinical sign is a cough that persists for 10 to 21 days despite treatment with antibiotics and cough suppressants.
 Affected dogs may have a soft, moist cough or a dry cough similar to that induced by kennel cough.
 Nasal and/or ocular discharge, sneezing, lethargy and anorexia may also be observed.
-Many dogs develop a purulent nasal discharge and low-grade fever.
+Many dogs develop a purulent nasal discharge and fever (104-105oF).
 The nasal discharge is usually caused by secondary bacterial infections, including Pasteurella multocida and mycoplasma species.

 Some dogs are more severely affected with clinical signs of pneumonia, such as a high-grade fever (104°F to 106°F) and increased respiratory rate and effort.
 Thoracic radiography (chest x-rays) may reveal consolidation of lung lobes.